Updated: Nov 28

 The single view approach gives a unique vantage point to accurately estimate not only the performance of your brand but also the factors contributing to the growth and those hampering it.
 Plus, you get access to actionable recommendations that can be implemented in a snap.

 For example, traffic sources can be analyzed to determine which channels are performing well, and ad spend can then be reallocated to give better ROI.
 Cost per acquisition can be cut down by promoting organic growth through SEO in locations where marketing campaigns have given good results.
 Average order value can be increased by upselling through product bundles determined by the platform’s powerful AI algorithm.
 Seasonality can be leveraged to spike sales and ensure that revenue is generated in lean periods.

 The platform’s recommendations come with assessed monetary impact and a timeline within which these recommendations work best.
 These recommendations are specific - such as enabling free shipping above a threshold cart value, target specific geographies for particular products.
 In this way, not only does Graas provide a snapshot of the business but also provides expert advice to grow your eCommerce brand.

-Give Graas' predictive AI engine a try to see how it can best integrate with all of your data sources, and help you with targeted advice on growing your brand.
+Give Graas Platform to see how it can best integrate with all of your data sources, and help you with targeted advice on growing your brand.